pongpisit/cloudflare-zero-trust-workshop/docs/10-browser-isolation.md

 ```

 **Benefits:**
+- **Agentless ZTNA** - Access internal apps without WARP
 - Zero-day threat protection
 - No malware can reach user's device
 - Safe access to risky websites
 - No agent installation required (Clientless)
+- Works on any device with a modern browser

 ---